skyzyx/vagrant-centos7/README.md

 > **NOTE:** These steps are written for VMware Fusion 8.

-1. Install Vagrant, VMware and the VMware Provider for Vagrant.
+1. Install Vagrant, VMware Fusion and the VMware Provider for Vagrant.

 1. Download [CentOS 7.2 (x86_64)](https://www.centos.org/download/).